Board

 Kevin Enright, CTRS – Georgia (2013-present)

-Kevin Enright lives in Augusta, GA with his wife, Karen, and son, Judson.
-He has been a CTRS since May 1995.
+Kevin Enright lives in Augusta, GA and has been a CTRS since May 1995.
 Although he has worked in mental health, he has always enjoyed working with people with developmental disabilities.
 He started the Special Olympics GA (SOGA) Augusta Stars team in 1995.
 He serves as their Local Coordinator and head coach, which is primarily adults with intellectual disabilities who live in and around Augusta.
 In 2003, Kevin was selected to be the Team USA Southeast coach for bocce at the Special Olympics World Summer Games in Ireland.
 His team of two athletes and two unified partners came home with gold, silver, and bronze medals.
 Also in 2003, Kevin was awarded the Special Olympics GA Outstanding Local Coordinator.
 In 2013, he was a finalist for the Special Olympics North America Coach of the Year.
 In addition to leading the Augusta Stars, Kevin also serves as a clinician for SOGA as he travels throughout the state teaching other coaches various sports.
 Since 2003, he has served as the lead bocce official for the SOGA Fall Games.
 Kevin believes it’s important to focus on the abilities of his athletes and build from there.
 When he’s not focusing on the next Special Olympics competition he enjoys darts, baseball, swimming, hiking and enjoying time with friends and family.

 Brent Hawkins, PhD, LRT, CTRS, FDRT, CARSS-II -North Carolina (2019-present)